MADVlLLIAN/comfyui-tailscale-peers/README.md

 **Panel shows "Tailscale unavailable"**
 - Make sure Tailscale is connected: `tailscale status`
 - Make sure the CLI is accessible: `which tailscale`

-**Panel doesn't appear**
-- Open browser devtools console and look for errors
-- Make sure the `web/` directory is present inside the plugin folder